khaled-rahman/CRISPRpred/CRISPRpred/crisprpred/README.md

 * Then install the package by running './install.sh' in the terminal.

-'data-raw' folder contains two CSV files.
-FC_plus_RES_withPredictions.csv is the main benchmark data.
+'data-raw' folder contains one CSV file. sample.csv is the main benchmark data.
 You can also check the crisprpred_main.R file to check the structures.
 More instructions will be added soon.

 We hope to update this tool in every week until we deploy the full working version.